 Bless you dad.
 We will miss your great sense of humor and your wisdom.
 As dad would say, “At any rate, I’ve had a very good life.”

 The family would like to thank Kingston of Sylvania and Ohio Living Hospice for their care and compassion.
 In lieu of flowers please consider Ohio Living Home Health and Hospice.
-Services pending due to the pandemic.
+A gathering will be held Saturday, September 12, 2020 from 10-11:00 A.M. at Reeb Funeral Home, Sylvania, with memorial service following at 11:00 A.M.
+Online condolences to

-To send flowers to the family or plant a tree in memory of Neil Harold Helman, please visit our floral store.
+To send flowers to Neil's family, please visit our floral store.